-The goals of the dual language program is for students develop high-levels of proficiency in both Spanish and in English.
+The goals of the dual language program is for students develop high-levels of proficiency in both Spanish or French and in English.
 The benefits of bilingualism allow for creativity and problem solving, greater cross-cultural understanding, and marketability for future college and career goals in a bilingual and multilingual society.

 The schools where the Dual Language programs are located are Leal Elementary School (Spanish/English), Dr. Preston L. Williams Jr. Elementary School (Spanish/English), and Urbana Middle School (Spanish/English).
 French Dual Language for Kindergarten and 1st grade has been added at Yankee Ridge Elementary this school year (2018-2019).
 The program will follow the students in the dual language classes at these schools.